1. Thou Shalt Engage In Regular Physical Exercise

 “Watching television is like taking black spray paint to your third eye.” – Bill Hicks

 If you believe the so-called internet fitness experts, it all boils down to calories in vs calories out, nothing else matters.
-No need to count your macros anymore, no need to time your meals, no need to eat regularly etc etc. If you want to lose weight you simply eat less calories than you consume, to gain weight eat more, stay the same weight eat the same.
+No need to count your macros anymore, no need to time your meals, no need to eat regularly etc. If you want to lose weight – you simply eat less calories than you consume, to gain weight – eat more, stay the same weight – eat the same.
 This is a perfect example of The Dunning Kruger Effect.
 It’s difficult arguing with people who have fixed beliefs without a true understanding behind those beliefs.

-Testosterone is a hormone, it’s one of many hormones that exert its effects on the body to maintain health.
+Testosterone is a hormone, it’s one of many hormones that exerts its effects on the body to maintain health.
 As I’ve said before, it’s all about balance, you don’t want to have too much or too little of a particular hormone, you want an optimal level.
 Hormonal imbalances, both high and low, have a negative impact on weight, but more importantly, on overall health.

-A number of my guys come to me with essentially ‘burnout’, whether it be primarily physical, mental, emotional, or a combination of all three.
+A number of my guys come to me with what is essentially ‘burnout’, whether it be primarily physical, mental, emotional, or a combination of all three.
 Stress ultimately exerts a negative effect on your psychological and/or physical well-being.
 They often say “I thrive on stress”.
 Recognising their ability to cope well with stress at an early age, often leads them down a path or career that feeds that mechanism.
-It’s only in their late 30s/40s they wonder why they are now struggling to cope.
-It shouldn’t be considered failure, or that your coping mechanisms and strategies are now wrong, it’s the fact that you are human-being and this big civilised machine is a lie.
+It’s only in their late 30’s/40’s that they wonder why they are now struggling to cope.
+It shouldn’t be considered failure, or that your coping mechanisms and strategies are now wrong, it’s the fact that you are human-being and that this big civilised machine is a lie.

 The stress hormone cortisol is a catabolic hormone, testosterone is anabolic.
 You need both but, as always, it’s a matter of balance.
 If you place your body under too much repeated physical stress and not allow it sufficient time to recover, then that will have a negative impact on your testosterone levels(16).

-5. Thou shalt ‘Just Say No’ to drugs
+5. Thou Shalt ‘Just Say No’ To Drugs

 It is important to remember that drugs are everywhere, and the distinction between legal and illegal is an arbitrary one.
 Drug abuse or misuse is a social problem, not a criminal problem.
 The hypocrisy of the oddly termed ‘War on Drugs’ is a fascinating topic, but it’s not appropriate for this blog.